 My day would be difficult if it weren’t for our team of 24 individuals who perform at a high level every day.
-We have talent from my assistant’s Jeremy Pope and Grant Harvey, my equipment manager Jorge Jimenez, my irrigation manager Jesus Aguirre, down to our entire crew who put in the hours to make Naples National Golf Club the pinnacle of golf clubs.
+We have talent from my assistant Jeremy Pope and Grant Harvey, my equipment manager Jorge Jimenez, my irrigation manager Jesus Aguirre, down to our entire crew who put in the hours to make Naples National Golf Club the pinnacle of golf clubs.
 Is it they who truly help elevate golf course management.

 What is your favorite part of the job, least favorite?

 My favorite part of my job is the challenge.
 I enjoy having to make decisions every day that will improve the golfing experience for our members and their guests.
 Each day is different and programs need to adapt to the environmental conditions.
 This is not an “auto-pilot” career.
-It’s a constant and never-ending improvement of the golf course and me.
+It’s a constant and never-ending improvement for the golf course and me.
 I enjoy having 300 + acres of office space.
 My least favorite part of my job is NOTHING.
 Make it better if it’s not good enough.

 Do you collect anything?
 Hub caps, license plates, signs…

 I am a fan of NASCAR.
 My boys and I are Jeff Gordon fans.
 I have roughly 50 die-cast 1:24 scale cars of Gordon and others.

 What would you do if you won the lottery?

 I would take care of my family first.
 I would use part of the money to start a pay-it-forward program.
 I’d buy the ultimate RV and travel the NASCAR circuit for a year after the boys were out of high school.
 I would like to continue working for a period of time to be a good example for our boys.
 And, reward all of the positive and influential people that have been a significant part of my life.